patternplate/patternplate/docs/about.md

-# About
+# How to use the docs

+> :woman_student: **Level**: Beginner

-`patternplate` documentation is categorized into **Guides** and **References**.
+`patternplate` documentation is categorized into [Guides](#guides) and [References](#references).
+All doc items state the recommended [skill level](#levels):woman_student:.
+Guides will also state the time :timer_clock: it will take to complete them.

+## Levels

+> :information_source: Don't be put off by the levels, they are only meant to help.
+Ask your colleagues for help and [post an issue on GitHub](https://github.com/patternplate/patternplate/issues/new) if something is hard to understand in our docs.
+Thank you! :bow:

+The recommended levels for the instructions in this documentation are structured according to the technical knowledge required.

+* **Beginners**: No technical knowledge required.
+We'll guide you through everything.
+* **Intermediate**: Basic knowledge of Markdown, JSON and YAML is required.
+Experience with using the command line helps.
+* **Expert**: Safe handling of data formats.
+Basic knowledge of HTML, CSS JavaScript

+## Guides

-* **Guides** are instructions for common use cases that can be followed step by step.
+Instructions for common use cases that can be followed step by step.
-  You can expect every guide to state the intended audience, recommended skill level and the time it will take to complete the guide.
+This is where you'll want to begin when exploring patternplate and its features.
 Most guides are written **for beginners**.

-* **References** are detailed technical documentation about various `patternplate` features and its API.
-The reference section will become your go-to place for docs as you grow more familiar with `patternplate`.
-References are written with **intermediate users** and **developers** in mind.

-## Guides

 ```widget
 const React = require("react");